Growyourbrand.net Reference notes on brand consequence May 2026

 The Market Changed Under The Myth

 The problem was that the myth did not control the economics forever.
-Airline deregulation, changing route value, new competition, debt, fuel costs, security shocks, and the sale of valuable routes all weakened the business beneath the brand.
+Airline deregulation, changing route value, new competition, debt, fuel costs, security shocks, and the sale of important routes all weakened the business beneath the brand.

 Once a flag-carrier memory loses the route network and financial structure that support it, the public image starts to float above the operating reality.
 The brand can remain famous while the airline becomes less viable.